We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Flip the loaf onto a baking stone or cookie sheet and cut a slash on top with a lame or serrated knife.
 Bake at 425 F for 30-40 minutes, until the loaf is browned and has an internal temperature of at least 190 F.

-Let the bread cool completely on a wire rack, then slice and serve with a dish of extra virgin olive oil mixed with cracked black pepper.
+Let it cool completely on a wire rack, then slice and serve with a dish of extra virgin olive oil mixed with cracked black pepper.

 - Always use bread flour.
-Bread flour has a higher protein content than all-purpose, meaning it will make higher rising and more chewy breads.
+This type of flour has a higher protein content than all-purpose, meaning it will make higher rising and more chewy breads.

-- Making the bread in a cold room?
-Create a warm place for the dough to rise by putting a pan of boiling water on the bottom shelf of a cold oven.
-Place the bowl of bread dough on the shelf above the pan and shut the oven door.
+- Baking in a cold room?
+Create a warm place by putting a pan of boiling water on the bottom shelf of a cold oven.
+Place the bowl of dough on the shelf above the pan and shut the oven door.

-- Using a baking stone to bake the bread?
+- Using a stone for baking the loaf?
 Put the stone in the oven while the oven is preheating.
-This will help the bread’s bottom crust crisp nicely.
+This will help the bottom crust crisp nicely.

 - Let the loaf cool completely before slicing.
-If you cut into the bread too soon, all the steam will escape, leaving the bread gummy and doughy.
+If you cut it too soon, all the steam will escape, leaving it gummy and doughy.

 - Digital Kitchen Scale: measuring flour accurately is super easy with this scale.

-- 12×17-Inch Cutting Board: a large cutting board is great for shaping and serving bread.
+- 12×17-Inch Cutting Board: a large cutting board is great for shaping and serving.

-- Digital Thermometer: a thermometer is a foolproof way of checking to see if your bread is baked.
+- Digital Thermometer: a thermometer is a foolproof way of checking to see if the loaf is baked.

-Craving more homemade bread?
-These recipes will hit the spot.
+Craving more yeast recipes?
+These ones will hit the spot.

 Olive bread is a crusty vegan loaf dotted with kalamata olives.
 This simple white bread recipe is easy to make and delicious with soup or in a sandwich.
 Dip each slice into olive oil to make an incredible Mediterranean appetizer!